2009–10 OHL season: 2010 OHL Priority Selection

 On May 1, 2010, the OHL conducted the 2010 Ontario Hockey League Priority Selection.
-The Sarnia Sting held the first overall pick in the draft, and selected Alexander Galchenyuk from the Chicago Young Americans.
+The Sarnia Sting held the first overall pick in the draft, and selected Alex Galchenyuk from the Chicago Young Americans.
 Galchenyuk was awarded the Jack Ferguson Award, awarded to the top pick in the draft.

 Below are the players who were selected in the first round of the 2010 Ontario Hockey League Priority Selection.

 2010 NHL Entry Draft

 On June 25–26, 2010, the National Hockey League conducted the 2010 NHL Entry Draft held at the Staples Center in Los Angeles, California.
 In total, 42 players from the Ontario Hockey League were selected in the draft.
 Taylor Hall of the Windsor Spitfires was the first player from the OHL to be selected, as he was taken with the first overall pick by the Edmonton Oilers.

 Below are the players selected from OHL teams at the NHL Entry Draft.